loxK/android_vendor_community/README.md

-# HTC Hero Community vendor tree
+# Community vendor tree

-This is a vendor tree that allows developers to compile Android 2.0 (eclair) for HTC Hero devices.
-It is based off work by [cyanogen][1], lox, kiall and jnwhiteh and can be used as a base for custom ROMS.
+This is a vendor tree that allows developers to compile Android 2.0 (eclair) for some devices.
+It is based off work by [cyanogen][1], [lox][2], kiall and jnwhiteh and can be used as a base for custom ROMS.

+Currently supported devices are
+- HTC Hero
+- Acer Liquid (in progress)

-In order to compile using this source, you must have a 2.x ROM for Hero, along with the google-ion 1.6 ota image from HTC (currently hardcoded as `signed-google_ion-ota-14721.zip`).
-Both ROMS should be at your AOSP root and the 2.x rom should simply be named update-signed.zip.
+In order to compile using this source, you must have a 2.x ROM for your device with the correct name:

+- update-hero.zip for HTC Hero
+- update-liquid.zip for Acer Liquid

+The ROMS should be at your AOSP root.

 # Usage instructions